scala/docs.scala-lang/_sips/sips/2017-09-20-opaque-types.md

 etc. can be written with opaque types without sacrificing any performance.

+Our other examples enrich existing data types with new functionality.
+This example serves to constrain the operations used with a type (but without introducing any overhead/indirection, which a traditional wrapper would).

 ## Differences with value classes

 Most of the above examples can also be implemented using value